Impact of control signal phase noise on qubit fidelity: Introduction

-Here, we focus on the investigation of the action of the noise affecting the pulses used to control qubit evolution, and, in particular, of phase noise, which is the prevalent nonideality (other forms of noise, such as thermal and shot noise, have in general a minor effect in this specific application).
-We will mainly deal with superconducting qubits, which represent one of the most promising implementations for quantum computers, due to their relatively long coherence times, as well as to the ease of manipulation \cite{10.1063/1.5089550,Huang:2020sce,GU20171,doi:10.1126/sciadv.abi6690}.
+{Sources of decoherence are random physical processes in the environment surrounding the quantum processor, but also noise and fluctuations in the signals used to control qubits.
+Therefore, specifically understanding and reducing the effects of noise affecting control signals on decoherence are fundamental challenges within the overall development of quantum computers.
+Here, we focus, {{in particular,}} on the investigation of the action of phase noise, which is the prevalent nonideality (other forms of noise, such as thermal and shot noise, have in general a minor effect in this specific application).
+We will mainly deal with superconducting qubits, which represent one of the most promising implementations for quantum computers, due to their relatively long coherence times, as well as to the ease of manipulation \cite{10.1063/1.5089550,Huang:2020sce,GU20171,doi:10.1126/sciadv.abi6690}.}

-Over the years, the need to control quantum states with high precision has led to the development of Quantum Control Theory \cite{10.1063/1.525634,PhysRevA.58.2733,Wiseman_Milburn_2009,Dong_2010}.
-An important aspect of this theory is the use of spectral overlap techniques to analyze and reduce the effect of environmental noise on control protocols \cite{Kofman_2001,PhysRevLett.93.130406}.
-This approach considers the spectral characteristics of both the noise, through its power spectral density, and of the control pulses or pulse sequences, through the associated filter functions in the Fourier domain.
-Based on these assumptions, the theory of Dynamical Error Suppression (DES) was developed, which exploits a sequence of appropriately designed pulses to mitigate the effects of dephasing \cite{Viola_1999,Uhrig_2007,Khodjasteh_2009,Biercuk_2009,Biercuk_2011,Green_2012,Green_2013}.

-A few years ago, the approach based on filter transfer functions was extended to the analysis of the impact, on the coherence and operational fidelity of qubits, of the phase fluctuations (phase noise) associated to the reference oscillators for control pulse generation.
-In particular, in Ref.~\cite{ball} H. Ball et al. extended the usage of the filter function formalism to the study of the effect of the phase fluctuations of the reference clock by shifting such fluctuations onto the qubit.
-Indeed, the choice of the reference frame is arbitrary, and, therefore, one can assume the local oscillator frame as the reference; thus, phase fluctuations of the local oscillator will appear as opposite phase oscillations of the qubit.

-In this work, we instead present a different approach: we consider the rotating frame of the qubit as the reference frame and directly evaluate the interaction between the qubit and the noise present in the control pulses.
-We also take into account the accumulation of the phase error of the reference clock with respect to the rotating frame.
-Overall, if correctly applied, the two approaches lead to substantially equivalent results, but we believe that our method makes the investigation of the contribution of each component to fidelity in specific final states easier and more intuitive.
-Furthermore, we will point out that one of the remarks by Ball et al., namely the asserted relevance of high-frequency phase noise components on qubit infidelity, which has also been picked up by some hardware vendors, ultimately arises from an oversight in their analysis.